HumanCellAtlas/ingest-client/README.md

 python broker/hcaxlsbroker.py -p <path to excel file>
 ```

-If you want to to a dry run to check the spreadsheet parses without submitting use the -d argument
+If you want to do a dry run to check the spreadsheet parses without submitting use the -d argument

 ```
 python broker/hcaxlsbroker.py -d -p <path to excel file>